liamhays/rk3566-mcu/rk3566_mcu_notes.md

 when all 4 bits of the `INTEN` register for one direction of the mailbox are enabled.
 I think that you have to write to all the CMD/DAT registers (in that order, all 4 pairs) to generate this interrupt.
-Furthermore, if it is a separate signal, it doesn't appear to be connected to any interrupt controller.
-(The Mailbox section of the TRM is clearly not up-to-date for the RK3566---it mentions a Cortex-A7, for example).
+This signal doesn't appear to be connected to the interrupt controller, so it is probably a carryover from older mailbox documentation.

-## Mailbox through kernel driver
 The `rockchip-mailbox` driver in the Linux kernel source implements a mailbox interface for the RK3368, at least according to the `compatible` field.
 This driver uses the same register offsets as the